drhbigdave/terraform/aws/spark_on_aws_bash/README.md

 vpc_id = "" # I didn't deploy the VPC and entire account with Terraform, so just supplied the vpc id here

 instance_username = ""  #made a variable as sometimes I use spel, sometimes Amazon

+You must also mod the relative path for ssh keys in vars.tf.

+Sorry some variables are upper, some lower case.
+It was from a tutorial, I'll fix it later.